Positron Assistant

 A few examples of these integration points include Positron’s:

-- Session state, providing what language is active in the console session (R or Python, including version), what packages are loaded, and what packages are installed
+• Session state, providing what language is active in the console session (Python or R, including version), what packages are loaded, and what packages are installed

 All of that Positron-specific context is in addition to the core capabilities of what traditional software-oriented GenAI clients have (active files, selected lines of code, files in project, training data in the model, etc.).